DmytroY/DmytroY/README.md

 ### Hi there 👋

-I’m Dmytro, a AI and Date cloud engineer with wide range of hobby programming: WEB, IoT, Android app, embeded programming.
+I’m Dmytro, an electronic engineer with wide range of hobby programming: Embedded, IoT, AI, Azure cloud, WEB, Android app.
 I have always been attracted to creating new things that serve humans and I believe that AI is the most beautifull and powerful tool for this.

 <!---
 ## 📌 Pinned Repositories